ninon-io/ninon-io.github.io/_pages/about.md

 *****************************************************

-Passionate by music and sciences.
+Passionate about music and sciences.

+Add CV here !